Executive Summary

 Prepared for Canada Revenue Agency

-Supplier name: EKOS RESEARCH ASSOCIATES INC.
+Supplier name: EKOS RESEARCH ASSOCIATES

 Date: December 2023